-How to Finally Sleep Well with Ankylosing Spondylitis
+How to Sit and Sleep (Pain-Free) with Ankylosing Spondylitis

 Ankylosing Spondylitis can make your lower back very stiff and achy.
 When you sit too long, and when you sleep for many hours – the pain and discomfort get worse.